Table of Contents

 BigQuery Searches Google BigQuery query_template, credentials (project JSON token file)

-GenAI Asks LLM questions for direct answer credentials
+GenAI Asks LLM questions for direct answers credentials

 Elastic Searches Elasticsearch url or cloud_id, query_template, index_name, credentials